WeSearch

 ⚡ TL;DR · AI summary

-Apple has introduced a new App Store subscription option that allows users to pay for an annual membership in monthly installments, offering a middle ground between traditional monthly and upfront annual plans.
-The feature aims to reduce financial barriers but has sparked mixed reactions, with some users concerned developers may raise prices on flexible monthly options.
-The new tier is available globally except in the U.S. and Singapore, where launch details remain unclear.
-Existing monthly and annual options remain unchanged and optional for users.
+Apple has introduced a new App Store subscription option that allows users to pay for an annual membership in monthly installments, offering a middle ground between traditional monthly and upfront annual payments.
+The feature is available globally except in the US and Singapore, with no explanation given for the exclusion.
+While intended to make subscriptions more affordable, the change has drawn skepticism from some users who worry about potential downsides.

 Key facts